site logo

 any number

-Type numbers to the mini-form and click on button to start validation script for checking of all typed data.
-JavaScript evaluate numerical data and result notify to in right column of form.
+Type some numbers to the mini-form and click button validate to start validation script.
+JavaScript functions evaluates numerical data and notify result in right column of form.

-At numbers validation procedure is following: form data, which are always type of character string converted to type numeric by the help of two different method and both numerical values are compared.
-When values are not identical, initial numerical data are fault.
+At numbers validation procedure is following: input fields, (always type of string) are converted to type numeric by the help of two different method and both numerical values are compared.
+When values are not identical, content of input field is not number.

 // ---------- integer number validation -----------